MicrosoftDocs/windowsserverdocs/Z-filenames-too-long/security/firewall-deploy/Open-Windows-Firewall-with-Advanced-Security.md

 ms.assetid: 57195ded-f214-4c8b-9d15-23132810ece2
 ---
 # Open Windows Firewall with Advanced Security
-This procedure shows you how to open the Windows Firewall with Advanced Security MMC snap\-in.
+This procedure shows you how to open the Windows Firewall with Advanced Security MMC snap-in.

 **Administrative credentials**